Why did Renfrew Power Generation construct a new waterpower generation station and redevelop other facilities?

 - RPG will providing the Town of Renfrew with a dividend starting in 2016.

-- RPG’s three-member Board of Directors oversees the management of RPG.
+- RPG’s five-member Board of Directors oversees the management of RPG.

 - The Board of Directors reports to its sole shareholder, the Corporation of the Town of Renfrew.
 Council of the Town of Renfrew is the proxy shareholder.